 BIOL 460 - Biology Senior Seminar (3)

 Topics covering the breadth of biology content are synthesized in this capstone experience.
 Skills emphasized are writing and oral presentation in science.
 A content examination and literature review are required.
+This is a Writing in the Discipline (WID) course.
 Graded H, S, U.

 Prerequisite: Senior status (90 credit hours successfully completed), BIOL 111, BIOL 112, with a grade of C or better, BIOL 314, BIOL 318, BIOL 320; or consent of department chair.